 English is placed at the heart of our curriculum.
 This makes it a powerful tool for feeding imagination, making memories and creating life-long learners.
-Our careful selection of high quality texts develops children's curiosity and encourages them to explore the world around them at a deeper level while incorporating the essential skills.
+Our careful selection of high quality texts linked with our concept-driven curriculum develops children's curiosity and encourages them to explore the world around them at a deeper level while incorporating the essential skills.